-Item Summary of member economies' actions d-iii) Electronic commerce (Lead Economy: Australia) Consideration should be given to ways in which existing IP systems could address the consequences of the rapid development and spread of electronic commerce, and to promote the effective and balanced protection of IPRs in the digital environment, with particular regard to the coordinated implementation of new international standards.
-Implemented actions in 1996 - 2000 (under previous CAP item a): Policy dialogues on electronic commerce were conducted.
+Item Summary of member economies' actions d-iii) Electronic commerce (Lead Economy: Australia) Implemented actions in 1996 - 2000 (under previous CAP item a): - Policy dialogues on electronic commerce were conducted.
+Consideration should be given to ways in which existing IP systems could address the consequences of the rapid development and spread of electronic commerce, and to promote the effective and balanced protection of IPRs in the digital environment, with particular regard to the coordinated implementation of new international standards.
 Implemented actions in 2001-2002: Australian draft paper on e-commerce roadmap was finalized at IPEG XIV held in Hong Kong, China.
 Information exchanges on domestic developments related to IPR protection in the context of e-commerce have been conducted.
-Future plan in and after 2003: Policy dialogues and information exchanges on domestic developments related to IPR protection in the context of e-commerce of e-commerce will be continued. d-other-1) Hague Conference on International Private Law (Proposed by the United States) Implemented actions in 2001-2002: - Information exchanges on the Genetic resources, Traditional knowledge and Folklore have been conducted.
-Future plan in and after 2003: - Information exchanges will be continued. d-other-2) Genetic resources, Traditional knowledge, and Folklore Implemented actions in 2001-2002: Information exchanges on the Hague Conference on International Private Law have been conducted.
+Future plan in and after 2003: Policy dialogues and information exchanges on domestic developments related to IPR protection in the context of e-commerce will be continued. d-other-1) Hague Conference on International Private Law (Proposed by the United States) Implemented actions in 2001-2002: Information exchanges on the Genetic resources, Traditional knowledge and Folklore have been conducted.
+Future plan in and after 2003: Information exchanges will be continued. d-other-2) Genetic resources, Traditional knowledge, and Folklore Implemented actions in 2001-2002: Information exchanges on the Hague Conference on International Private Law have been conducted.
 Further plan in and after 2003: Policy dialogues and information exchanges on genetic resources, traditional knowledge, and folklore will be continued.